Tamiro2019/Quantum-Data-Manager/README.md

 This quantum data manager system provides a simple program to organize large simulation data into files, and retrieve the data into a [pandas](https://pandas.pydata.org/pandas-docs/stable/) dataframe for easy management.
 This system allows the user to modify or create python functions which set up a physical system of interest (through a Hamiltonian operator), simulaton parameters, and outputs.
 There is no restriction on the class of models (provided they can be expressed using a Hamiltonian operator) or the simulation outputs, as long as they can be reasonably computed and the user has enough storage space for the output data.

 The default setup of the quantum data manager also provides an example physical system, with some basic sets of parameters and outputs, to showcase the system's workflow.
-These examples use [quspin package](http://weinbe58.github.io/QuSpin/) to quickly and effectively construct physical operators common in quantum mechanics; the user is encourage to explore quspin although it is not essential and can be removed from the system if needed.
+These examples use [quspin package](http://weinbe58.github.io/QuSpin/) to quickly and effectively construct physical operators common in quantum mechanics; the user is encouraged to explore quspin although it is not essential and can be removed from the system if needed.
+We have also included a jupyter notebook

+##

+## Launch